RocketSoftware/COBOL-Samples/MergeSort/README.md

 * [Parameterized Sections](https://github.com/MicroFocus/COBOL-Samples/tree/main/ParameterizedSections)

 ## Visual Studio Debugging
-1. Open `MergeSort.sln`
+1. Open `MergeSort.sln`.
-2. Under `Solution Explorer` select `MergeSort`, then `MergeSort.cbl` to view the program
+2. Under `Solution Explorer` select `MergeSort`, then `MergeSort.cbl` to view the program.
-3. Place a breakpoint by clicking in the far left margin next to a non-commented line of code within the `procedure division`
+3. Place a breakpoint by clicking in the far left margin next to a non-commented line of code within the `PROCEDURE DIVISION`.
-4. Debug the program
+4. Debug the program.

 ## Eclipse Debugging
-1. Open Enterprise Developer for Eclipse, launch a workspace, and close the welcome window
+1. Open Enterprise Developer for Eclipse, launch a new workspace, and close the welcome window.
-2. Import the project by selecting `File`, `Import`, `General`, `Existing projects into workspace`.
-In `Select root directory` select `Browse` and navigate to where you cloned this github repository, select the `MergeSort` folder and `Finish`
+2. Import the project by selecting `File`, `Import`, `General`, `Existing Projects into Workspace`.
+In `Select root directory` select `Browse` and navigate to where you cloned this github repository, select the `MergeSort` folder and `Finish`.
-4. Open a debug perspective by selecting `Window`, `Perspective`, `Open Perspective`, `Other...`, `Debug`
+4. Open the debug perspective by selecting `Window`, `Perspective`, `Open Perspective`, `Other...`, `Debug`.
-5. Under `Project Explorer` select `MergeSort`, `COBOL Programs`, then `MergeSort.cbl` to view the program
+5. Under `Project Explorer` select `MergeSort`, `COBOL Programs`, then `MergeSort.cbl` to view the program.
-6. Debug the program
+6. Debug the program.

 ## License